Check a Download for Viruses - Online Virus Scanner

 Still Not Sure About a File?

-If a scan result is unclear or inconsistent, it's best to avoid running the file.
-You can also upload suspicious files to a virtual machine or sandbox for further analysis — but that's a more advanced method.
+If scan results are unclear or conflicting, the safest choice is not to run the file.
+Advanced users can analyze suspicious downloads in a virtual machine or sandbox environment.
 When in doubt, delete it.